website logo

 After populating all fields, click Save.
 You should now see the Storj Repo as part of your LTR repository list.

-You may optionally verify Zerto's connection via the Storj DCS website.
-To do so, please sign in to your Storj DCS account, click on Buckets on the left-hand side, then select your demo-bucket from the Buckets view, and provide the encryption passphrase.
-You will be taken to this bucket’s page where you will see a repository.config file, confirming the connection.
+You may optionally verify Zerto's connection via the Storj website.
+To do so, please sign in to your Storj account, click on Buckets on the left-hand side, then select your demo-bucket from the Buckets view, and provide the encryption passphrase.
+You will be taken to this bucket’s page, where you will see a repository.config file, confirming the connection.

 Once the repository is configured, return to the ZVM interface in Zerto.